-- Board and exit only at assigned stops unless authorized. - Sit in assigned seats and remain seated while the bus is moving. - Keep aisles and exits clear. - Follow the driver's instructions and be respectful.
+- Board and exit only at assigned stops unless authorized. - o Sit in assigned seats and remain seated while the bus is moving. - Keep aisles and exits clear. - Follow the driver's instructions and be respectful. - No eating, drinking (unless medically necessary), or tobacco use. - No alcohol, drugs (except prescription medication for school), firearms, weapons, or dangerous objects. - No glass objects or live animals allowed.

-TRANSPORTATION (continued)